danielaioan/FR-test-1/README.md

 If you're new to rails, no panic; Everything you'll need is available as class variable on the your views.

-* The three views are located in `/views/movies/index.html.haml`, `/views/movies/show.html.haml` and `/views/genre/show.html.haml`
+* We have three views. they are located in `/views/movies/index.html.haml`, `/views/movies/show.html.haml` and `/views/genre/show.html.haml`

-* Check `/app/controllers/movies_controller.rb` and `/app/controllers/genres_controller.rb`
+* If you never worked with HAML before, take 5 minutes a look at `http://haml.info/tutorial.html`.
+Congrats.
+You are now a HAML master.
+Same applies for SASS.
+Should be fairly trivial to work with if you have domain over vanilla CSS (or you can just rename `application.sass` to `application.scss` which will accept vanilla CSS as valid sytax).

+* Add your css to `/assets/stylesheets/application.sass` and you JS to `/assets/javascript/application.js`.
+You can also add separate files and load only import those on `application.sass` and `application.js`.

+* The two controllers of the application are `/controllers/movies_controller.rb` and `/controllers/genres_controller.rb`.
+You won't need to do anything there.
+That's where all variables available in the view are declared.

-* The movies catalog takes a "page" parameter and gives you the first page is no parameters are passed.
+* The movies route takes a "page" parameter and gives you the first page is no parameters are passed.
 But you can access other pages with `http://localhost:3000/?page=2`, for example.
 If you're going to build a pagination.
-YOu can also get the total amount of pages with `@movies.total_pages`
+You can also get the total amount of pages with `@movies.total_pages`